JunIshikawa374/teched2025-XP266/exercises/ex3/README.md

-# Develop your pro-code application
+# Transport your pro-code application

 In this exercise, we will create a new development project in SAP Build based on the Git Repository created in [Exercise 0](../ex0#exercicse-01---create-a-copy-of-this-repository).
 We will add small code change release the changes to our Git Repository.